-The focus group will be in person or online, depending on the preference of the group.
-Focus group discussions will be recorded for transcription at a later date.
-During the focus group discussions, only your first name will be used to address you to protect your full identity in the audio recordings.
-Following the focus group the audio recording will be shared with a trusted third-party service for transcription.
+The interview will be audio recorded with your permission.
+Following the interview, your audio recording will be shared with a trusted third-party service for transcription.
 Before sharing, all identifiable personal details will be removed, and the third party will only have access to the anonymised audio for transcription purposes, ensuring confidentiality.
 Once the transcription is complete and verified, the original recording will be securely destroyed.
 The transcripts will be entirely anonymous.